jiejie567/R2DIO/README.md

 If you are in China, you can download the recorded data via Baidu Netdisk : [office](https://pan.baidu.com/s/1LTos6MG4CUq3SJz6GV55tQ), [hall](https://pan.baidu.com/s/16hp1APONPAn46WgFgvkm_g), and [display board](https://pan.baidu.com/s/1Ys_a9dZR9E-d9ELlY6-wug).
 The extraction code is 0503. (ten rosbags)

-Note that due to the limitation of Google's cloud disk capacity, we only upload one rosbag.
+Note that due to the limitation of Google drive capacity, we only upload one rosbag.